Kulda16/Sparsity.jl/README.md

 # Sparsity.jl
 Repository with Julia code used in Master's Thesis.
-All script are available on \texttt{master branch}.
+All script are available on master branch.

 # FIRST EXPERIMENT - Sparse Regression, Sparse Regression L1, v_optimizer